frankframework/frank-config-layout/ALGORITHMS.md

 * Frank config layout establishes which nodes and which edges belong to the error flow - these are styled differently in the result (file [error-flow.ts](./projects/frank-config-layout/src/lib/model/error-flow.ts)).
 * The nodes are grouped into horizontal layers that are stacked vertically (file [horizontal-grouping.ts](./projects/frank-config-layout/src/lib/model/horizontal-grouping.ts)).
 * Within each layer, the nodes are sorted so that the number of edge crosses is minimized (file [layout-base.ts](./projects/frank-config-layout/src/lib/model/layout-base.ts)).
+* Calculating positions of nodes and routes of edges is prepared (file [layout-model.ts](./projects/frank-config-layout/src/lib/model/layout-model.ts)).
-* The positions of the nodes are calculated.
+* The positions of the nodes and the initial routes of the edges is calculated (file [layout.ts](./projects/frank-config-layout/src/lib/graphics/layout.ts)).
-* The positions of the edges are calculated.
+* The initial routes of the edges is changed to draw them more straight, with less changes of directions when layers are crossed (function `straighten()` in file [straightened-line.ts](./projects/frank-config-layout/src/lib/graphics/straightened-line.ts) called from [layout.ts](./projects/frank-config-layout/src/lib/graphics/layout.ts)).
-* The positions of the edge labels (e.g. success, failure) are calculated.
+* The positions of the edge labels (e.g. success, failure) are calculated (class `EdgeLabelLayouter` of file [edge-label-layouter.ts](./projects/frank-config-layout/src/lib/graphics/edge-label-layouter.ts) called from [layout.ts](./projects/frank-config-layout/src/lib/graphics/layout.ts)).

+Taking these steps is implemented in function `mermaid2svgStatisticsImpl()` of file [mermaid2svg.ts](./projects/frank-config-layout/src/lib/mermaid2svg.ts).

 The algorithm aims to minimize the number of line crosses.
 To do this, the number of line crosses has to be calculated.
 Doing this is the subject of the next section.